dunglas/frankenphp/docs/known-issues.md

 As the static binary doesn't bundle TLS certificates, you need to point OpenSSL to your local CA certificates installation.

-You fix this issue by inspecting the output of [`openssl_get_cert_locations()`](https://www.php.net/manual/en/function.openssl-get-cert-locations.php), finding where CA certificates must be installed and storing them at this location.
+Inspect the output of [`openssl_get_cert_locations()`](https://www.php.net/manual/en/function.openssl-get-cert-locations.php), to find where CA certificates must be installed and store them at this location.

 > ![WARNING]
 > Web and CLI contexts may have different settings.